My Story

 Everyone brandished me a "weirdo," "loner" and "crybaby" either way.

-No teacher ever took action to safeguard despite my mother acting in her untreated, undiagnosed state right in front of them.
-Much less when my mother would argue with them and every parent at the gate, accusing each one of calling her a "hoe" and changing my primary school every year or every other year because of it.
+Not a single teacher ever took action to safeguard despite my Primary Caregiver acting in their untreated, undiagnosed state right in front of them.
+Much less when they would accuse and argue with every parent at the gate and the teachers themselves, accusing each one of using insults and slurs and therefore, changing my primary schooling frequently to avoid further fallout.

-War-like, my childhood and adolescent home was never quiet, instead consumed by the constant nonsensical mutterings and rants of my mother talking to herself, to her (suspected) hallucinations, with such sanguinary intensity.
+War-like, my childhood and adolescent home was never quiet, instead consumed by the constant nonsensical mutterings and rants of my Primary Caregiver talking to themself, perhaps to their suspected hallucinations, with such sanguinary intensity.

 I would sit on my pins-and-needles knees, eyes hazed in a trance, my optics hovering, kissing the static fuzz of the 2000s TV screen as I desperately wished for the cartoons to swallow me whole.